 - Snorkeling vs Scuba vs Freediving masks

-The Best Snorkel Mask
+Best Snorkel Mask OVERALL WINNER

-The Best Snorkel Mask
+Best Snorkel Mask for BEARDS

-The Best Snorkel Mask for
+Best Snorkel Mask for LARGE FACES

-The Best Snorkel Mask for
+Best Snorkel Mask for NARROW FACES

-The Best Snorkel Mask for a
+Best Snorkel Mask for LARGE NOSES

-Our reviews of the top Snorkel Masks:
+Our reviews of the Best Snorkel Masks for 2020:

 Things we love: Some masks have far smaller glass lenses, which can lead to a tunnel vision effect and to a slightly claustrophobic feeling.
-The Big Eyes Evolution has a large viewing area, letting you forget the mask and enjoy the experience.
+The Cressi Big Eyes Evolution has a large viewing area, letting you forget the mask and enjoy the experience.
 You’ll also see a lot more animals!